Roseau Travel Information

 Business dress is smart, and meetings are formal.
 Office hours are Monday to Friday 8am to 4pm with a lunch break between 1pm and 2pm.

 The international access code for Dominica is +1, in common with the US, Canada and most of the Caribbean, followed by 767.
-Telephone services are excellent and there are public telephones all over the island.
-Calling cards can be purchased from a variety of local shops, the post office, or at the offices of Cable and Wireless in Roseau.
+Telephone services are excellent and there are public telephones.
+Calling cards can be purchased from a variety of local shops and the post office.
 A GSM 850/900/1900 network is in operation and unregistered roaming is available for credit card holders.
 Handsets can be hired.
-There are Internet cafés in Roseau and visitors can also access the web at the offices of Cable and Wireless and at some hotels.
+There are internet cafés in Roseau and wifi available at some hotels.
 The main post office is in Roseau.